-Trace is great for small items that have very little detail.
-However, I have learned the hard way that it’s better to create a vector shape properly the first time around, rather than take a short cut the first time, and be frustrated every time you try to use that shape thereafter.
+Trace is great for small items that have little detail.
+I have learned the hard way that it’s better to create a vector shape with the pen tool the first time around.
+You’ll be more frustrated if you take a shortcut the first time every time you try to use that shape thereafter.

 Most of the shapes I use, especially the icons I’ve created for this site, for example, I’m going to use over and over again.
 I’d be wise to take the time the first time around.
 I find that, on most imported things, the trace feature creates more work than it saves.

 Why do you use Zazzle to sell designs?

 I originally started to use Zazzle during my year-long Side Hustle challenge that I did with a friend.
 You can read more about that crazy experiment here.